beckyxde/beckyxde/README.md

 ## Hi there 👋 I'm Rebecca

-## 🔍 I am currently searching for a new opportunity.

-Data Analyst with 6+ years of experience in the FinTech sector, specializing in big data analytics, dashboard development, and process optimization through automation scripting.
-Skilled in technical writing and documentation, with a strong passion for empowering non-technical stakeholders.
+👩‍💻 Data Analyst with 6+ years of experience in the FinTech sector, specializing in big data analytics, dashboard development, and process automation.
+Skilled in technical writing and SOPs, with a strong passion for sharing knowledge and empowering non-technical stakeholders.

-📅 From December 2023 to June 2024, I held a management role focused on training and leading a team of five data analysts in a time-sensitive, six-month data mapping and migration project.
-During this period, my primary tech stack was Microsoft Excel and Power BI for financial analysis and reporting, and I was not actively creating or posting projects on GitHub.
+📅 In 2024, I led a team of ananlysts in a six-month data mapping and migration project.
+During this period, my primary tech stack was Microsoft Excel and Power BI for analysis and reporting, and I was not active on GitHub.

 My technical understanding and tech stack include the following:
     - Python for scripting and automation (especially with Google Sheets & Microsoft Excel integration)